 But over the years, Lent has become less strict in almost every western tradition.
 In the Catholic Church, for example, the number of obligatory fasting days decreased incrementally from six days a week to three, and then eventually, to just two in the whole season of Lent: Ash Wednesday and Good Friday.
 The well known “fish on Friday” tradition began in the United States in 1966 when the Pope affirmed the abstinence from “flesh” on Fridays.
 In every tradition, however, the act of “giving something up” has remained strong.
 For all of these changes, though, the tradition of Lent is still largely recognizable to what it was nearly 2,000 years ago.

-In recent years, Lent has resurged in importance among mainline Protestant churches and has even seen renewal among evangelicals.
+In recent years, Lent has resurged in importance among mainline Protestant churches and has even seen renewal among Protestants.
 In a time that some call the “post-Christian era,” many evangelicals have gained a new appreciation for the Church Liturgical Calendar, and for a season to reflect on their need for the cross and to prepare their hearts to celebrate Christ’s resurrection.
 For all faithful observers, Lent is about Jesus and what he did.
 “You could observe 1,000 Lents,” says Eric Ferris, founder of the Lent Experience, “and it won’t ever accomplish in your life what the cross of Jesus has.”
 Whether Christians observe Lent or not, what really matters is our embrace of Christ crucified and the empty tomb.

 Would you like to learn more about Lent?
 Check out our seven-part series, Words from the Cross.
 It digs deep into the significance and resonance of Christ’s words from the Cross as you prepare your heart for Easter.